arnecoomans/camping.cmns.nl/readme.md

 Stop the development server and set up a proper hosting environment.
 I reccomend using gunicorn with supervisord and nginx.
 - https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-22-04#testing-gunicorn-s-ability-to-serve-the-project

+### Tips on setting up the Nginx configuration
+Vknt uses sendfile for media distribution.
+Include the following in the nginx config:
+`
+sendfile on;

+location /media/ {
+  internal;
+  alias   /path/to/project/public/media/;
+}
+`

 ## Configuration
 ### ALLOW_UNAUTHENTICATED_READ_COMMENTS